The method you use to remove MathWorks® software from your computer varies, depending on your platform.

 Start the uninstaller, using any of the following methods.

-On systems running Windows® 10, go to Start > All apps, and find MATLAB R2016a.
-Right-click on MATLAB R2016a and click Uninstall from the right-click context menu.
+On systems running Windows® 10, click the Windows icon, scroll to the Ms, and then find MATLAB R2017b.
+Right-click MATLAB R2017b, and then click Uninstall.

 On systems running Windows XP, click the Start menu, select Settings > Control Panel > Add or Remove Programs.
-Select MATLAB R2016a from the list of products and click Change/Remove.
+Select MATLAB R2017b from the list of products and click Change/Remove.

 Navigate to the